 Right up front, Patricia had a disclaimer to share: There is no end game in this work.
-She explained that as we open to who we truly are, and live into our heart space, we enter into a limitless space.
-If you’re someone who wants a concrete understanding of the mystery of God or the divine, well, keep an open mind as you read this recap of our conversation with Patricia.
+She explained that as we open to who we truly are, and begin live into our heart space, we enter into a limitless space.
+If you’re someone who wants a concrete understanding of the mystery of God or the divine, well, keep an open mind as you read this recap of my conversation with Patricia.
 We talked about what it takes to really live in presence, even if we have hugely busy lives, and how we can reconcile the power of our issues and fears with the power of our potential.

 Head + Heart: First up, busyness.
 People are so busy with their massive to-do lists, kids, and side hustles.
 Is it possible to maintain a really busy pace AND have a shift in consciousness towards peace and flow?

 Patricia Clum: Yes, it is.
 It requires practice and learning to breathe through all of life.
 This literally means taking a mindful breath in between and during the busy moments.
 This means slowing down, moment to moment, and relaxing while doing the tasks on the list.
 Take time to sit and eat.
 Journal your feelings as a way to stay close to your heart.
 Carry a journal with you, write whenever you can, invite the inquiry “show me” throughout your day.
 Bring the support you need into your day by doing guided meditations during lunch breaks, while waiting for an appointment, or before going to sleep.

 Throughout the day, check in with yourself by inquiring: “How is my heart feeling in this moment?”; What emotions are arising?”
 Use your breath to move with the emotion.

 If you’re schedule fills up fast, schedule time to be alone.
 Give yourself 10 or 15 min of doing nothing.
 No technology.
 No to-do list.
 Just breathing and being in stillness.

 Get out for walks, be in nature, as possible.
 Turn off all technology at least 1 hour before bed.